 Located in a lovely Fisherman´s village Stykkishólmur, Sjávarpakkhúsið has a small menu with a few very fresh and delicious food options.
 The mussels and fish soup were particularly good.
-Great service and good (for Iceland) price quality relation.
+Great service and good (for Iceland) price-quality relation.

 Fridheimar tomato farm is, probably, the only disappointment from all of my planed lunch&dining stops.
 I´ve read so many great feedbacks on this place.
 Everything in menu includes tomatoes, cultivated on a farm and the food is served among the tomato plants.
 Food was ok (but nothing extraordinary in my opinion), the personnel seemed nice, but they were probably overwhelmed by so many visitors: it took us forever to have a lunch.
-We ordered a dessert, which never came and after waiting for it 40 min and kindly reminding about it to our waiter – no result, we just payed and left.
-By and large, we arrived to Fridheimar around 2.30 p.m and we left around 4.40, actual lunch time was probably 20 min – all the rest waisted on waiting for the table, food and bill.
+We ordered a dessert, which never came and after waiting for it for 40 min and kindly reminding about it to our waiter – no result, we just paid and left.
+By and large, we arrived at Fridheimar around 2.30 p.m and we left around 4.40, actual lunch time was probably 20 min – all the rest waisted on waiting for the table, food, and bill.
 I should give them a credit – the concept is really nice ” eco tomatoes and dining among tomato plants”, but the experience was not good.
-I would´t come back.
+I wouldn’t come back.

 Coffee and Snacks

 Bæjarins Beztu Pylsur